tchase56/vscode_demo/README.md

         * Select the DEBUG CONSOLE at the bottom of the screen next to the TERMINAL button
         * here you have the ability to query the variables in the namespace of this break point
             * Typing "actual" returns the "actual" argument to the "eval_metrics" function at the time of the break point
+    * CALL STACK tab in the debugger extension
+        * Often with modular code you will have functions calling functions calling functions
+        * By clicking the options under the CALL STACK tab you can navigate that hierarchy that contains your bug
     * Stop debugger
         * Click the stop button at the top of the screen